 Tourism is the backbone of the Park City economy and the majority of local tourism revolves around skiing and snowboarding.
 Encouraging tourism and the ski industry are objectives for Park City as well as for the State of Utah.
 With its close proximity to Salt Lake City and Salt Lake International airport, Park City is a major contributor to the State's goals.
-The total number of statewide skier days for 2018-19 was 5,125,441.
-This is a 24 percent increase from the previous year.
-2018-19 was the best season for skier visits in Utah history.
 With the local economy dependent on tourism and skiing, employment in Park City tends to decline in the spring and summer months.
 Park City has been mitigating this by diversifying recreational activities in the "off-season".
 In FY 2019 the City hosted the Triple Crown Girls Fastpitch Softball World Series for the 16th year.
 This event draws teams from California, Arizona, Colorado, Oklahoma, Idaho, Utah and Texas.
-Other events include the Park City Marathon Road Race, Intermountain Cup Mountain Bike Races and the Endurance 100 Mountain Bike Race.
-In 2020, the effects of COVID-19 have made summer events more uncertain.
+Other events include the Park City Marathon Road Race, Intermountain Cup Mountain Bike Races and the Endurance 100 Mountain Bike Race